What is a Sinking Fund?

 A sinking fund is a fixed amount of money you save each month to prepare for a non-monthly expense like a car repair, or a twice-a-year insurance payment.

 (Side note: Sinking Fund would also be a great name for a boat.
 I might add that as a wish farm goal.)

-For instance, I know the car will eventually need repairs.
-It’s a known expense.
+Anyway, I know the car will eventually need repairs.
+We all know that.
+Although it always feels like a surprise when it happens, it’s actually a known expense.
 How much will these repairs cost?
 I have no idea (hopefully very little).
-Known expense, variable amount.

 Based on past experience, let’s say we spend $2,000 per year on car repairs.
-That means I need to be socking away $167 into my Car Repairs account (or YNAB category, but we’ll get there).
+That means I need to be socking away $167 into my Car Repairs savings account (or YNAB category, but we’ll get there).
 For the life insurance premium, $70 per month means we’ll be able to pay for that premium easy-breezy.
-And now we have the Freedom Rainy Sinking Account Fund.
-All set up and ready to go.

-The beauty of the YNAB system is that all of these accounts can be easily managed right in the Budget.
-If you set up a Car Repairs category, you just “sink” money into it every month and watch the balance rise.
+The beauty of the YNAB system is that all of these accounts can be easily managed right in your budget.
+When you’re setting up a sinking fund, you just create a Car Repairs category in YNAB, and then you just “sink” or set aside money into it every month and watch the balance rise.

 In order to keep the number of physical accounts down at our household, I only use a separate account for our New Car Fund (I wish).
 All of the other accounts are small enough that I don’t bother earning any interest.
 It’s your personal call though.

 At the end of the day, implementation details aren’t the important part.
 What’s important is that you’re looking ahead and actively planning what your money is going to do and when.

 You’ll then find that all of those “emergencies” that used to knock you off your financial feet are now not a problem at all.
 Expect your “unexpected” expenses by setting up a sinking fund to pay for them when they pop up.